MichaelWallace30/CommProtocol/README.md

 Current Beta Features:
 - Cross-platform library (Linux/POSIX/Windows)
 - Supports Loose Coupling.
-- Allows connections via Serial, UDP, and Zigbee.
+- Allows connections via Serial, UDP, TCP, and Zigbee.
 - C# Wrapper.
 - Encrypted connection with AES.
 - Designed in an Object Oriented manner to make it easier to use the library.
 - Pinging system/ heartbeat networks.

 Features currently implementing:
-- TCP implementation
 - custom AES Encryption implementation for protocol.
 - JNI Wrapping for communications use.
 - Network Automation